Saint Patrick's Cathedral, Karachi: Post-partition

-Recent times

 In 1978 the cathedral celebrated its centenary.
 The Pakistan Post Office issued special commemorative stamps on the occasion.
 Pope John Paul I sent special greetings and blessings on the occasion.

 In November 1991 the cathedral was visited by Mother Teresa of Calcutta.
 Cardinal Joseph Cordeiro of Karachi also spoke on the occasion.

 A bomb exploded inside the Cathedral causing an injury and destruction.
 The explosion on 22 December 1998, occurred minutes after the congregation celebrated Mass.
 Most people had departed when the bomb went off.
-One woman was wounded and there was partial damage to the interior of the 120-year-old Cathedral.
+One woman was wounded and there was partial damage to the interior of the cathedral.

 The cathedral's grounds are adorned with a marble Monument to Christ the King, which was constructed in 1931 to commemorate the memory of the Jesuit Mission in Sindh.

 In 2003, the cathedral was declared as a protected monument because of its outstanding architectural beauty under the Sindh Cultural Heritage Protection Act.

 The Cathedral, with a seating capacity of 2,000, used to be the biggest Catholic church in the country.
 On 9 November 2011 the apostolic nuncio to Pakistan Archbishop Edgar Pena Parra blessed St. Peter’s Church, Karachi, now the largest Catholic church in Pakistan.
 It can seat 5,000 people.

-In December 2018, the celebration of the 175th anniversary of the cathedral was led by the Archbishop of Karachi Joseph Cardinal Coutts.
+In December 2018, the celebration of the 175th anniversary of the parish was led by the Archbishop of Karachi Joseph Cardinal Coutts.
 He also launched the book St Patrick’s: A Journey of 175 Years by Goretti and Michael Ali, written specially for the occasion.

 On 5 October 2019 the Archbishop announced that Fr.
-Saleh Diego would be the new parish priest of St. Patricks Parish.
+Saleh Diego would be the new parish priest of St. Patrick's Parish.

 On 11 February 2021, Pope Francis appointed Bishop Benny Travas of Multan to succeed Cardinal Joseph Coutts as Archbishop of Karachi.
 Travas was installed as Archbishop of Karachi at this Cathedral on 11 April 2021.